dpjudas/UT99VulkanDrv/README.md

 The project files were made for Visual Studio 2019.
 Open VulkanDrv.sln, select the release configuration and press build.

+Note: This project can no longer be built without the 469 SDK.
+It also requires 469c to run.

 ## Using VulkanDrv as the render device

 Copy the VulkanDrv.dll and VulkanDrv.int files to the Unreal Tournament system folder.